-This pineapple upside down Bundt cake takes the best of two kinds of desserts and puts them together in one wonderful cake you’ll want to share with friends.
+This fantastic pineapple upside down pound cake takes the best of two kinds of desserts and puts them together in one wonderful pineapple upside down Bundt cake you’ll want to share with friends.
 Or not.

 - 12 oz butter

 - 19 oz granulated sugar

 - 10 oz dairy (it used to be 8.
 You can use 8 if you want, but I think it’s more melty with 10)